|Year of Entry||2019|

 Click here for the complete curriculum structure.

-CityU is fully engaged with the Australasian Veterinary Boards Council in an international accreditation process and was granted a letter of Reasonable Assurance on 9 March 2017.
-The Royal College of Veterinary Surgeons is actively considering the timing of a formal visit to CityU for accreditation purposes.
+CityU is fully engaged with the Australasian Veterinary Boards Council (AVBC) in an international accreditation process.
+The AVBC granted a letter of Reasonable Assurance on 9 March 2017 and the Bachelor of Veterinary Medicine now has provisional accreditation, meaning that it is "on track" to full accreditation.
+The Royal College of Veterinary Surgeons has indicated its intention to join the AVBC at the next accreditation inspection of the BVM, due April 2019.

 Click here for more information about accreditation.